VladimirTechMan/salsa-format-spec/README.md

 The ALSA format uses a string representation of timestamps, rather than the number type available in the JSON format.
 That is intentional, for two reasons:
 * It allows a better control over the formatting of the timestamps with a sub-millisecond precision (that is, with a fractional part in them): Some of the available libraries that read and write the JSON format tend to support only a fixed (and non-configurable) maximum number of digits in a fractional part, which may be insufficient for parsing or saving the timestamps in the applications that handle the ALSA format based on those libraries.
 * It allows more flexibility in dealing with longer integer and floating-point numeric values on the architectures and in some (typically, older) programming languages where the basic numeric type(s) do not provide a sufficient value range to hold such numeric values in them without a representation error.

-When creating a new file in the ALSA format for the signaling packets captured internally, the ALSA creator application SHOULD use the absolute value of the system time clock, to set the "time" value for the "packet" object (that is, the timestamp of the moment when the application captured the corresponding packet).
-When creating an ALSA-formatted representation of an existing network trace capture file (for example, of a pcap file), the ALSA creator application MUST use the packet timestamp values available inside that original file to provide the equivalent "time" values, in milliseconds, so that the ALSA representation provides the absolute timestamps according to the system where that original file was captured (during the timeframe when it was captured).
-In the case if only relative timestamps are available inside the file format being converted to ALSA, or if it is not clear whether the timestamps in the original file represent absolute or relative timing values for the system where the packet capture was performed, then the ALSA creator application SHOULD use those available values, appropriately converting them to the millisecond time units, as requested by this specification.
-In that latter case, the creator application MAY add a specific note to the "comment" string value of the "alsa" root object, to better document the fact that the meaning of "time" values inside the ALSA-formatted file may be other than "absolute time values".

 The ALSA creator application SHOULD specify a "protocol" value for each "packet" object, unless it has specified the "protocol" value in the "alsa" object (which means that all the packets represent the same protocol).
 When the "protocol" value in the "alsa" object is specified, the creator application SHOULD NOT specify the "protocol" value for each packet.